gbook/nidb/build.md

 <a href="index.html">Home</a>

 # Building NiDB
-The following OS configurations have been tested to build nidb successfully with Qt 6.3
+The following OS configurations have been tested to build nidb with Qt 6.3

-- RHEL9 compatible
-  - <strike>CentOS 9 Stream</strike>(NOPE.
-Don't use CentOS Stream.
-There are some significant bugs with Qt running on CentOS Stream)
-- RHEL8 compatible
+- :green_circle: Compatible
-  - Rocky Linux 8.5
+  - Rocky Linux 8.6
+  - CentOS 8
+  - CentOS 7

+- :red_circle: Incompatible
+  - CentOS Stream 8

-Other OS configurations may work if building with Qt 5.15
+Other OS configurations may work to build nidb, but extensive testing is needed as some OS have fundamental incompatibilities with Qt such as CentOS Stream.

 ## Prepare Build Environment
 Install development tools on **Rocky Linux 8.5** (Recommended)